AustralianCancerDataNetwork/auscatverse/simulation/FEDERATED_ANALYSIS.md

 4. Deploy the new (or update the existing) stack.
 Observe the logs of the container to see the outcome of the federated learning task.

 5. Great! you have now successfully run a federated learning task (potentially in collaboration with other test clients) and have setup a fully-functional AusCAT simulation environment.

+## Running the Server

+Details on running the server for federated analysis are coming soon.